 Research indicates that close proximity to roads, utility poles or lines, trees, oil and gas platforms, and/or buildings causes displacement in prairie grouse populations, and some species may avoid wind energy infrastructure during some stages of their annual cycle.
 However, demographic studies have not detected lower levels of survival or reproduction among prairie grouse living near wind facilities.

-Like prairie grouse, grassland songbirds are a focus for habitat-related impacts because much of their range is within the wind belt.
+Like prairie grouse, grassland birds are a focus for habitat-related impacts because much of their range is within the wind belt.
 In addition, grassland birds have declined more than any other group of birds in North America, making them a high priority for conservation.
 Some species avoid using areas near turbines and others experience decreased reproductive success when nesting closer to turbines.
 For reasons not yet known, the magnitude of these effects appears to vary among species and locations.

 It is uncertain whether wind energy facilities decrease habitat quality or act as barriers to landscape-level movements by big game and other large terrestrial vertebrates.
 One study showed that proximity to a wind facility did not affect winter survival of pronghorn in Wyoming, but it did change patterns of space use by females.
 Another study found that development and operation of a wind facility in Oklahoma had no measurable impact on radio-collared Rocky Mountain elk.
 There have not been any studies of wide-ranging carnivores, and there is no evidence to date to suggest that these animals are affected by wind energy development.